 *This post may contain affiliate links, see my disclosure policy for more information.*

-Going into our third year of homeschooling and this is going to be the first year that we actually use curriculum.
-I avoided it for a few reasons, cost being one, but mainly just because I had no idea what we would need, what we’d use, what would work and so on.
+We are going into our fifth year of homeschooling.
+We have used boxed curriculum and we have been eclectic homeschoolers using this and that to suit our needs.
+In fact I avoided box curriculum for the first few years for a few reasons, cost being one, but also because I had no idea what we would need, what we’d use, what would work and so on.